lava/amd64-bf/README.md

 * Thread-local storage isn't properly implemented (yet?)

 * `bold` should probably support a `-static` flag.
 Or any flag at all.

-* An `install` target is still missing.
-An autotools-based configury seems like a good match ;)

 * I will be very impressed if someone manages to write a program that properly daemonizes and accepts incoming connections on a socket.